 (n) Verify if a weather moratorium is in effect.

+(o) Verify that DNP / RNP service order requests are not backdated; otherwise the 650_01 transaction will be rejected.

 7.6.3.5 Disconnection at Premium Disconnect Location

 (1) When necessary, service orders without a premium disconnect location indicator (i.e. pole, substation) that cannot be completed by the FSR at the meter may be referred within one Retail Business Day to a specialized field group that will disconnect service at the pole or transformer if the CR indicated that it would pay for this charge by sending a 650_01, Service Order Request, with the code “ROL – Roll to Other Location.”